-Now take a look at the “Network” tab.
-This is a list of all the resources that were downloaded for this page, their size, and the time they took to load (you may need to refresh the page to see the report).
-At the bottom of the page you should see a total: 100 requests | 1MB transferred 6.50s — example of a slow website.
+- Now take a look at the “Network” tab.
+Here you can see a list of all the resources that were downloaded for this page, their size, and the time they took to load (you may need to refresh the page to see the report).
+At the bottom of the page, you should see a total: 100 requests | 1MB transferred 6.50s — example of a slow website.
 These numbers represent the requests, individual files that must be downloaded from your site, and then the total file size of the page, and finally, the time in seconds that it took to load.

-CHAPTER 4: Speeding up your WordPress website
+Speeding up Your WordPress Website

 - Use Lazy Load for text, images, and videos.
-Lazy Load WordPress plugin couldn’t be easier to use — you just install it (no tweaks needed, luckily) and it starts to lazily load images, thus improving page load times and server bandwidth.
+Lazy Load WordPress plugin couldn’t be easier to use — you just install it (no tweaks needed, luckily), and it starts to lazily load images, thus improving page load times and server bandwidth.

 - Optimize your site’s database.
 Use a WordPress database optimization plugin, like WP Sweep, to get your site’s database in order.

 You can also utilize the other techniques mentioned in this article for your WordPress site.
 Among them are combining images in CSS sprites, using a CDN, choosing a better place to host your WordPress website, and so on.
 All these life hacks can turn your WordPress blog into a super-speedy eCommerce website.

 Speeding up your eCommerce website is something that should be top priority if you want to stand out from your competition.
 It may be a daunting task, but it most certainly will be rewarding.